Know the building

 Before making an offer on an NYC property, you need to check violations, sales history, liens, permits, zoning, and ownership records.
-That data lives across dozens of separate city websites.
+That data is scattered across roughly a dozen separate city portals.

 20+